TobikoData/sqlmesh/docs/concepts/models/overview.md

 - Kind specifies what [kind](model_kinds.md) a model is.
 A model's kind determines how it is computed and stored.
 The default kind is `VIEW`, which means a view is created and your query is run each time that view is accessed.
 See [below](#incremental-model-properties) for properties that apply to incremental model kinds.

 ### dialect
-- Dialect defines the SQL dialect of the file.
-By default, this uses the dialect of the SQLMesh `sqlmesh.core.config`.
+- Dialect defines the SQL dialect of the model.
+By default, this uses the dialect in the [configuration file `model_defaults` `dialect` key](../../reference/configuration.md#model-configuration).
+All SQL dialects [supported by the SQLGlot library](https://github.com/tobymao/sqlglot/blob/main/sqlglot/dialects/__init__.py) are allowed.

 ### owner
 - Owner specifies who the main point of contact is for the model.
 It is an important field for organizations that have many data collaborators.